 Please Note: This event has expired.

-Tickets are $10 per person ($7 for Preservation Houston members and students).
-Children 11 years old and under are admitted free.
-Tickets may be charged to Visa, MasterCard, American Express or Discover.
+Admission is $10 per person for the general public ($7 for Preservation Houston members and students).
+Children 11 years old and under are admitted free of charge.

 Advance ticket purchase is required.
 Reservations are offered on a first-come, first-served basis.
 We are not able to accommodate walk-ups the day of the tour.
 There are no refunds for tour reservations.

 Registrants will receive parking and check-in information via e-mail.

 Face masks are optional for all fully vaccinated individuals, including docents.
 We require that tourgoers who are not fully vaccinated remain masked at all times during the tour, including at check in.
 This policy may change based on recommendations from the CDC and local health officials.

 In the event of inclement weather that prevents the tour from being offered as planned, we will notify registrants as far in advance as possible about their options to attend a rescheduled tour or transfer their reservations to another Preservation Houston tour.